xchbx/NetCamera/README.md

-#WebCamera
+#NetCamera
-Web camera developed based on webRTC
+The NetCamera developed based on webRTC.